Laprama/academic_page.io/_pages/about.md

   - /about/
   - /about.html
 ---
 In 2015 I graduated from Imperial College London with an MSci Physics degree after which I worked at Goldman Sachs for 5 years and developed an interest in data analytics and efficient decision modelling.
-In September 2020 I joined the interactive artificial intellgence CDT at the University of Bristol.
+In September 2020 I joined the Interactive Artificial Intellgence CDT at the University of Bristol.
 After the research masters year 2020-2021 I completed my PhD from 2021-2025 and recently passed my viva!
 My thesis is titled 'Bridging Neuroscience and Machine Learning: EEG Classification for Parkinson’s Disease and Beyond'.

 Research Interests
 ======
-I am interested in applying machine learning methods to time series healthcare data in order to obtain valuable insights.
-Healthcare data comes with a range of challenges which includes missingness, noise and multi-modality (doctors notes vs. accelerometer data!).
+My research focuses on applying machine learning to complex time series data to obtain insights through classification and forecasting.
+I am particularly drawn to the challenges inherent in real-world data, such as missingness, noise, and high dimensionality.

-Recently, I have been working with Electroencephalography (EEG) data to detect early stage Parkinson’s Disease.
-Our method involving a novel transformation of the EEG data achieved high performance on early stage classification.
-This work was presented at the Health Intelligence workshop at AAAI 2024, please read this [pre-print](https://arxiv.org/pdf/2301.09568) for further information on this work.
-We also had a paper accepeted at the upcoming Machine Learning and Signal Processing (MLSP) 2024 conference where we investigate connectivity metrics combined with regional statistics for classification.
-Currently we are exploring deep learning methods for early stage Parkinson's classification including convolutional neural networks, reservoir networks and are working towards a novel acrhitecture for EEG classification.
-Please see [projects and publications](https://amarpal.net//publications/) for further details.
+I have extensive experience with Electroencephalography (EEG) data.
+In one project, we developed a classification method involving a novel transformation of the EEG data, achieving high performance on early-stage Parkinson's classification.
+This work was presented at the Health Intelligence workshop at AAAI 2024 (pre-print).
+We extended this research for the Machine Learning and Signal Processing (MLSP) 2024 conference, where we investigated combining connectivity metrics with regional statistics for classification (see [projects and publications](https://amarpal.net//publications/) for further details).

-I have also collaborated on the ContinUous behavioUral Biomarkers Of cognitive Impairment ([CUBOId](https://gtr.ukri.org/projects?ref=MC_PC_16029#/tabOverview))  project.
-This project aims to identify behaviour patterns that can detect dementia early and better monitor the progression of the disease via a sensor system installed in the home.
-Acceleration data and approximate location are recorded via a wrist worn wearable and passive sensors throughout the home record data on temperature, humidity, light and electricity.
+More recently, we explored state-of-the-art deep learning methods for a range of EEG tasks, including emotion detection, mental workload, and eyes-open/closed classification.
+Our knowledge-based pipeline outperformed established deep learning architectures adapted for EEG, with the added advantage of interpretability via feature attribution.
+A pre-print of this paper is available [here](https://arxiv.org/pdf/2505.00541) .
+Below is a figure from this work showing the increased alpha band coherence observed on average for participants with their eyes closed versus open.

+[Your figure from the EEG paper will go here]

+My work also extends to other domains, such as applying data analysis and visualization techniques to atmospheric data.
+I have developed projects in Python and Unity to plot and visualize global climate trends over time.
+The animation below is from a Unity project featuring an interactive 3D visualization.

+[Your GIF from the climate modelling project will go here]

+Please see [projects and publications](https://amarpal.net//publications/) for further details on my work!

 <!---
 Site-wide configuration